layers-wp/layerswp/readme.md

 ## License

-Layers is released under the [GNU2.0 License](http://www.gnu.org/licenses/gpl-2.0.html).
+Layers is released under the [GPL 2.0 License.](https://wordpress.org/about/gpl/)

-The specific implementation and design are copyright 2014-2015 by Obox Themes.
+The specific implementation and design are copyright 2014 by Obox Themes.

 Boiled down to smaller chunks, the license sets forth the following conditions: